workarea-commerce/workarea/docs/source/articles/orders-and-items.html.md

 # => ["10PERCENTOFF"]
 ```

-The order model provides API calls to add promo codes, which ensure the collection contains only unique, uppercase string values.
-The forthcoming “Managing Carts” guide will cover this topic.
+Use the API call `Order#add_promo_code` to add promo codes, which ensures the collection contains only unique, uppercase string values.

 ## Order Totals